hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ---
-title: Yii2 projects - An  alternative organization regime
+title: Yii2 projects - An  alternative way to organise them
 ---

-# Yii2 projects - An alternative organization regime
+# Yii2 projects - An alternative way to organise them

 <div align="right"><a href="https://habrahabr.ru/post/329286/">Russian version</a></div>